MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 - Customers can be given guidelines detailing how to interact with the bot safely.

-## Bot Framework security measures
+## Bot Framework security guidelines

+The following guidelines describe the Bot Framework best practice security measures.
+See also [Security and Privacy FAQs](~/v4sdk/bot-service-resources-faq-security.md).

 ### Bot connector authentication